 Park at Windy Point parking lot.
 Cross the road and head south along the ridge above Beaver Wall (it may be useful to first identify the wall from the vista).
 When possible, drop down a steep trail to the east (left) and continue to the base of the Beaver Wall.
 The approach will place you at the right side of the wall near The Plate (5.12).
 If the descent to the base requires too much downclimbing, you missed the easiest path.
 The approach should take about 5 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Beaver Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Beaver Wall:

 Featured Route For Beaver Wall

 Rage to Live 5.13a/b 8a 29 IX+ 29 E7 6c Arizona

 : ... : Beaver Wall

 This amazing line starts in the black streak left of Lessons in Yorkshire.
 At the second bolt, Rage traverses left 20 feet on good edges and cool moves to the start of the crux section, just left of a short crack visible higher up.
 An extremely technical sequence on some bad and thin holds leads to some powerful pulls once the crack is gained (several sequences are possible here).
 This crux is pretty much finished once the horizontal ripples are reached.
 The upper climbing is really fun and ...[more]
 Browse More Classics in Arizona

 Watch for jerk-off rednecks lobbing rocks around here!
 Especially around the ultra-hard stuff near Hebe, etc..which you have to hike under even if you're just going down there to do Stems & Seeds.